Prospective transfer applicants should take advantage of the detailed information and resources available on the Transfer Admissions Web site.

 The following items are required for some applicants:

 - Permanent resident alien applicants must submit a photocopy of the front of the permanent resident card or temporary evidence of I-551 in the passport.

 - Transfer applicants (both United States citizens and permanent residents) who have undertaken a significant amount of their college coursework in a country in which English is not the only language spoken must show proficiency in English by presenting a score on either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-Details about possible exemptions are available on the International Undergraduate Web site.
+Details about possible exemptions are available on the Admissions Web site.